 The Board holds regular and special meetings and spends such time on the affairs of the Company as its duties require.
 During 2019, the Board held eight meetings.
 The Board also meets regularly in non-management executive sessions in accordance with NYSE regulations.
 The Corporate Governance Guidelines provide that one of the Company's independent directors should serve as lead independent director at any time when the chief executive officer serves as the chairman of the board.
 The lead independent director presides over the non-management executive sessions, serves as a liaison between the chairman and the independent directors and performs such additional duties as the Board may otherwise determine and delegate.
 Because Mr. Foran serves as Chairman of the Board and Chief Executive Officer, our independent directors have appointed Mr. Parker to serve as lead independent director and Mr. Baty to serve as deputy lead independent director.
-In 2019, all incumbent directors of the Company attended at least 75% of the meetings of shareholders.
+In 2019, all incumbent directors of the Company attended at least 75% of the meetings of the Board and the committees on which they served.
+It is our policy that each of our directors is expected to attend annual meetings of shareholders.
 All of our directors that continued in office through the 2019 Annual Meeting attended such meeting, except for one director, who was unable to attend due to health reasons.